What are digestive enzymes? Improve your gut health

 Animal enzymes

-How do enzymes influence intestinal health?
+How do enzymes affect gut health?

 Connection between enzymes and microbiome

-Reduction of inflammation: A lack of digestive enzymes can lead to inflammation in the intestine, which in turn can damage the intestinal wall and contribute to a " leaky gut ."
+• Reduction of inflammation: A lack of digestive enzymes can lead to inflammation in the gut, which in turn damages the intestinal wall and leads to a "Leaky Gut contribute.

 Natural sources of digestive enzymes in the diet